AresMUSH/aresmush.com/fs3/fs3-3/tweaking-fs3.md

 next-article: min-maxing.html
 ---

-This article gives some tips to game designers for customizing and Customizing FS3.
+This article gives some tips to game designers for customizing FS3.

+{% tip %}
+This guide is about concepts.
+For specific FS3-related game configuration options, see the [Config Tutorial]({{site.baseurl}}/tutorials/config).
+{% endtip %}

 {% include toc.html %}